ntn888/zephyr-guide/src/chapter_3-04.md

 		return;
 	}
 ```
 where TIMER is bound to an appropriately initiated device in the tree.
+As long as your board/chip is in the Zephyr supported list this has been done for you!
+All you have to do is to define TIMER to the selected device in your application.

 Then the basic principle is that we set a callback function using the ```alarm_cfg.callback``` property and setup the 'alarm' using ```counter_set_channel_alarm()```.
 For this we initiate a ```counter_alarm_cfg``` struct to hold the desired counter settings.
 Also set the desired delay with ```alarm_cfg.ticks```.
 See the official [explanation](https://docs.zephyrproject.org/latest/reference/peripherals/counter.html#c.counter_alarm_cfg).
 Finally call the set alarm function.
 It has a very similar structure to setting interrupts as seen in the previous topic, considering the alarm is basically an interrupt.